LGBTQ+ workers and retirement: Problems and solutions

 The numbers: Challenges and goals

-LGBTQ+ elders, who lived most of their working years in an era in which discrimination was still legal and had less access to federal safety net programs, are most concerned about outliving their savings, according to the LBGTQ advocacy group Movement Advancement Project.
-Learn more: Setting income goals
+LGBTQIA+ elders, who lived most of their working years in an era in which discrimination was still legal and had less access to federal safety net programs, are most concerned about outliving their savings, according to the LBGTQ advocacy group Movement Advancement Project.
+(Learn more: Setting income goals)

-That’s not surprising, said Jerry Chasen, director of legacy planning for SAGE, which offers advocacy and services for LGBTQ++ seniors, in an interview.
+That’s not surprising, said Jerry Chasen, director of legacy planning for SAGE, which offers advocacy and services for LGBTQIA+ seniors, in an interview.

-“Older LGBTQ+ people are coming from decades of discrimination in employment, in opportunity, and in financial guidance,” he said, noting that most spent the bulk of their working careers earning less than their non-LGBTQ+ peers.
-“The generation that is currently old are the people who have been at the forefront of the LGBT struggle for equality.
+“Older LGBTQIA+ people are coming from decades of discrimination in employment, in opportunity, and in financial guidance,” he said, noting that most spent the bulk of their working careers earning less than their non-LGBTQIA+ peers.
+“The generation that is currently old are the people who have been at the forefront of the LGBTQIA+ struggle for equality.
 As they age, once again and sadly, they are still the ones on the front lines of this challenge.”
+(Related: Aging and the LGBTQIA+ community)

 Earnings gap

-Still today, workplace discrimination for the LGBTQ+ community remains a challenge.
+Still today, workplace discrimination for the LGBTQIA+ community remains a challenge.

-One in four LGBTQ+ employees report experiencing employment discrimination in the last five years and nearly one in 10 report having left a job because the environment was unwelcoming.
-Among the transgender population, the unemployment rate is three times higher than the national average.
-3
+More than half (53 percent) of LGBTQIA+ employees report that discrimination negatively affected their work environment and nearly one in 10 report having left a job because the environment was unwelcoming.
+Among the transgender population, the unemployment rate is three times higher than the national average.2

-While the income gap is disappearing for LGBTQ+ working men with comparable education, experience, and job profile, it persists for workers who identify as lesbian.
-This limits their ability to save and maximize employer matching benefits, said Jennifer Hatch, a financial advisor and owner of Christopher Street Financial in New York, which caters to LGBTQ+ clients.
+While the income gap is disappearing for LGBTQIA+ working men with comparable education, experience, and job profile, it persists for workers who identify as lesbian.
+This limits their ability to save and maximize employer matching benefits, said Jennifer Hatch, a financial advisor and owner of Christopher Street Financial in New York, which caters to LGBTQIA+ clients.

 In its most recent analysis of data from the Federal Reserve’s Survey of Consumer Finances, the Associated Press-NORC Center for Public Affairs Research confirmed that same-sex couples who have retirement accounts report lower total account values than different-sex married couples, according to Jennifer Benz, the group’s principal research scientist.
 The study found the median value for same-sex couples is roughly $66,000 compared with $88,000 for different-sex married couples.
 (Know your number?
 Retirement savings calculator)